kevinfiol/kevinfiol.github.io/content/blog/2024-retrospective.md

 * **Became Engineering Lead**.
 In April of 2024, my boss resigned and recommended me to replace him.
 It was an admittedly nerve-racking -- I had never been in any kind of management role.
 That was over eight months ago now, and I'm happy to say that I've become somewhat used to the role, although I admit that I still prefer being hands-on.
 I'm very grateful to my wonderful team of engineers, designers, and product team who helped fill in where I fell short in learning how to manage a team of engineers.

+* **Made the switch to Fedora with KDE on my work PC**.
+In 2024, I transitioned my work PC to running Fedora with KDE full-time.
+It has been insanely good; Fedora is stable, has built-in Flatpak support, and up-to-date packages in the Fedora repository.
+And moving to KDE from GNOME has been wonderful, as KDE includes such a large breadth of mature features and customization, most of which would require buggy extensions with GNOME.

 * **Hiked up [Grandfather Mountain](https://mas.to/@kevinf/113320193005275471) (kind of)**.
 On a trip to North Carolina for my wife's best friend's wedding, we took the time to hike up Grandfather Mountain.
 The sights and weather were mostly beautiful.
 Unfortunately, we chose to the day of the ceremony for the hike, and half way through the hike it began raining.
 A steep cliff climb was made more treacherous by slippery rocks, so we decided to play it safe and turn around to make it to the ceremony without broken bones.

 * **Updated the [ceiling fan in our office](https://mas.to/@kevinf/113325978873697565)**.
 My mother-in-law had an extra ceiling fan lying around from her employer.
 My father-in-law volunteered to come over and help me install it.
 I honestly could not have done it without him.
 It looks great, and I'm happy with the result.